omron-devhub/b5l_TOFsensor_temperature_forPython-/README.md

 ■B5L 3D TOF Sensor Module Sample Code

-B5L is 3D TOF sensor module for measuring distance to targets.
+B5L is a 3D TOF sensor module for measuring distance to targets.
 These sample codes show an example of implementation for host device's software to connect to the B5L by serial communication, send command, and receive responce.